Hannah Murray

 Hannah Murray in Skins

-After starring in 19 episodes, Murray decided to abandon the project in order to move on and develop professionally.
-However, later on, her heroine was among the few characters in the series whose story was continued by producers, and she came back to star in two episodes of the final 7th season.
+After starring in 19 episodes, Murray decided to leave the project to pursue other opportunities and grow professionally.
+However, her character was among the few whose story producers chose to continue, and she returned to star in two episodes of the final seventh season.

-In May 2008, she made her debut in drama, which offered her a considerable career boost and she received high praise in the press.
-She played the role of Mia, at Duke of York’s Theatre, based on the play That Face written by 19-year-old Polly Stenham.
+In May 2008, she made her stage debut in drama, which gave her career a considerable boost and earned her high praise from critics.
+She played Mia at Duke of York's Theatre in the play That Face, written by 19-year-old Polly Stenham.

 Hannah Murray in That Face